markqvist/Reticulum/docs/manual/_sources/hardware.rst.txt

 can sometimes make it difficult to know where to begin, especially when you are starting from scratch.

-This chapter will outline a few different sensible easy starting paths to get real-world functional wireless communications up and running with minimal cost and effort.
-Two fundamental devices types will be covered, *RNodes* and *WiFi-based radios*.
+This chapter will outline a few different sensible starting paths to get real-world functional wireless communications up and running with minimal cost and effort.
+Two fundamental devices categories will be covered, *RNodes* and *WiFi-based radios*.
+While there are many other device categories that are useful in building Reticulum networks, knowing how to just employ these two will make it possible to build a wide range of useful networks with little effort.

 .. _rnode-main: